UiL-OTS-labs/jspsych-lexical-decision/README.md

 // Test stimulus name for the test audio. const AUDIO_TEST_STIMULUS = "./sounds/sound_test.mp3";
 ```
-one would alter this to become:
+One would alter this to become:
 ```javascript
 // Test stimulus name for the test audio. const AUDIO_TEST_STIMULUS = "./sounds/sound_test.wav";